Maitland Ward Spotted In Floral Lingerie In Newest Instagram Pic

 “Is that the family bathroom at IKEA?” they asked.

 In addition, Maitland shared another update on January 11 that likely caught her fans’ attention.
-She was seen sitting upright on a bed in red hot lingerie.
-The bra had jagged lace edges and she wore matching bottoms.
-The bombshell pursed her lips for a sultry pout.
-She gazed directly at the camera flirtatiously.
+She was snapped while upright on a bed in red-hot lingerie.
+The bra, which had jagged lace edges, was paired with matching bottoms.
+The bombshell pursed her lips for a sultry pout, gazing directly at the camera with a flirtatious look in her eyes.
 Behind her was a window overlooking New York Times Square.
-The photo was taken during night-time, although the model was well-lit in the shot.
+Although the photo was taken at night, she was well-lit in the shot.